Meet the current WRVK Staff!

 Click here to email Pete!

-Kevin Roberts, WRVK DJ since 1992 and sportscaster
+Kevin Roberts, Traffic Manager / Production Manager and WRVK DJ and sportscaster since 1992

 Kevin Roberts was born in Cincinnati, Ohio, and grew up here in Rockcastle County, Kentucky.
 Kevin first came to work at WRVK in 1992, while still in college.
 He is a 1994 graduate of Eastern Kentucky University, where he received a B.A. in broadcasting.
 While attending EKU, Kevin also worked at WXII, the campus radio station which provided music for the campus cable access channel.
 Toward the end of his college years, he served as the station manager of WXII.